nameer-rizvi/nb/README.md

 Manually run a job.

+`yarn tw`

+Compile css in /src/server/public/style.css into tw.css.

-`yarn server`
+`yarn tw-watch`

-Start Express server in development mode.
+Watch for file changes and compile css in /src/server/public/style.css into tw.css.

-`yarn server-watch`
+`yarn dev`

 Start Express server in development mode with nodemon watching for file changes.